rskupnik/rskupnik.github.io/_drafts/selfhost-n8n-with-exposed-oauth.md

 ## Plugging in to traefik reverse proxy

+(Describing how to setup Traefik as a Reverse Proxy is out of scope for this post, but if you are interested I have a dedicated post on that [here](/traefik-reverse-proxy-with-containers))

 At this point you should have **n8n** up and running, but we want to be able to access it from within the home network.
 In my case, I want it to be available under `n8n.home/`.
 This is **not** something that will work by default, if you want that particular domain to work for your internal network you need to configure it in your DNS (**pihole** in my case) - just point it at the IP address of your Raspberry Pi

 I prefer working with Dynamic Configurations in **traefik** instead of using labels, here's my initial configuration for **n8n**: